Leprechaun Of Logic Soils Himself In Public

 and b) it differed from philosophy which was 'religious', and religions were about small elites befuddling the masses and persuading them that they needed an 'elite' to do their thinking for them (hence this philosophical/religious language can't be translated back into ordinary language).

-Now, I do not know why Mr G thinks a translation is also a shorthand, but he need not take my word (nor yet that of Babeuf) for the conclusions we drew about philosophy, language and ideology; here is Marx (agreeing with us both):
+Now, I do not know why Mr G thinks a translation is also a shorthand, but he needn't take my word (nor yet Babeuf's) for the conclusions we drew about philosophy, language and ideology; here is Marx, agreeing with us both:

 "For philosophers, one of the most difficult tasks is to descend from the world of thought to the actual world.
 Language is the immediate actuality of thought.
 Just as philosophers have given thought an independent existence, so they had to make language into an independent realm.
 This is the secret of philosophical language, in which thoughts in the form of words have their own content....

 "...The philosophers would only have to dissolve their language into the ordinary language, from which it is abstracted, to recognise it as the distorted language of the actual world, and to realise that neither thoughts nor language in themselves form a realm of their own, that they are only manifestations of actual life."
 [Marx and Engels (1970), p.118.
 Bold emphases alone added.]